httpslocal/usecases/UseCases.md

 ## <a name="req-03"></a>REQ-03: Issuing TLS server certificate for device

-(Are there any solution to realize the use cases above without issuing a TLS server certificate to the device ?)
+NOTE: Are there any solution to realize the use cases above without issuing a TLS server certificate to the device ?

-- The device must have a way to get a server certificate which the UA can trust after connecting to the local network because an IP address and a domain name of a device in local network is changeable.
+- The device must have a way to get a server certificate which the UA can trust after connecting to the local network because an IP address and a domain name of a device in local network is subject to change.
 - The device must have a way to verify the server certificate issuer’s trust.
 - A server certificate issuer for devices (hereinafter called 'Device CA') must have a way to verify whether the target device is eligible for having a server certificate or not.
 - The device should have a cryptographically secure way to keep the private key of the server certificate secret.